eesh/Alexa_QnA_Skill/docs/index.md

 * Register for an account from Scratch
 * Login to your account from Scratch to connect it with the skill
 * Control Scratch blocks from the skill with your voice.

+## Setup instructions

+* First setup Scratch locally using [this guide](https://github.com/LLK/scratch-gui/wiki/Getting-Started).
+* Replace scratch-vm and scratch-gui with [this](https://github.com/stefania11/scratch-vm) and [this](https://github.com/stefania11/scratch-gui) respectively.